Head Start Services

 Head Start promotes the school readiness of young children from low-income families through agencies in their local community.
 The Head Start program is authorized by the Improving Head Start for School Readiness Act of 2007 [PDF, 271KB].

 Local Head Start services are delivered by about 1,700 public and private nonprofit and for-profit agencies.
-These agencies receive grants from the U.S. Department of Health and Human Services (HHS).
-Head Start agencies design services for children and families that meet the needs of their local community and the Head Start Program Performance Standards.
-Some cities, states, and federal programs offer funding to expand Head Start and Early Head Start to include more children within their communities.
+Head Start agencies design services for children and families that meet the needs of their local community and follow the Head Start Program Performance Standards.
+These agencies receive grants from the U.S. Department of Health and Human Services (HHS), Administration for Children and Families (ACF) and are administered by the Office of Head Start (OHS).
+Some local communities and states contribute additional funding to expand Head Start and Early Head Start to include more children within their communities.

 What programs are offered by Head Start?

 Head Start began as a program for preschoolers.
 Three- and 4-year-old preschoolers made up over 80 percent of the children served by Head Start last year.

 Early Head Start serves pregnant women, infants, and toddlers.
 Early Head Start programs are available to the family until the child turns 3 years old and is ready to transition into Head Start or another pre-K program.
 Early Head Start helps families care for their infants and toddlers through early, continuous, intensive, and comprehensive services.

 Both Head Start and Early Head Start programs offer a variety of service models, depending on the needs of the local community.
 Programs may be based in centers, schools, or family child care homes.
 Early Head Start services are provided for at least six hours per day, whereas Head Start preschool services may be half-day or full-day.
 Another program option is home-based services, in which a staff person visits children once a week in their own home and works with the parent as the child's primary teacher.
 Children and families who receive home-based services meet twice monthly with other enrolled families for a group learning experience facilitated by Head Start staff.